charlesmoore99/player/README.md

 # Player

+Given a starting location, a heading, and a speed the Player will 'travel' until interrupted.
+Periodically, Player will output its position in the form of a GeoJSON doc.

 Player is a c++ program.
-Given a starting location, a heading, and a speed the Player will travel until interrupted.
-Periodically, Player will output its position in the form of a GeoJSON doc.
+It is build using the Conan c++ package manager and the CMake build system generator.

 ## Requirements

 - git: the version control system
 - c++: the compiler
-- make: the c++ build tool
+- make: a build tool
-- cmake: a Makefile builder
+- cmake: a build system generator
-- conan: a cmake file builder
+- conan: a c++ package manager

 ## Building